2. Who are we?

 - if we sell or buy any business or assets, to the seller or buyer of such business or assets (for example, if Marathon Alderney Limited is sold, personal data held by it about its customers will be one of the transferred assets);

-If we do transfer personal data outside of the EEA, we will carry out an assessment to satisfy ourselves as to the adequacy of the recipient, put in place appropriate contractual provisions if necessary (including EU standard contractual clause agreements) and make sure that appropriate controls exist, to protect personal data.
+If we do transfer personal data outside of the UK or EEA, we will carry out an assessment to satisfy ourselves as to the adequacy of the recipient, put in place appropriate contractual provisions if necessary (including UK or EU standard contractual clause agreements) and make sure that appropriate controls exist, to protect personal data.

 It is important that the information we hold about you is accurate so that we can comply with our legal and regulatory obligations and provide you with the best possible service.

 Please tell us as soon as possible, if there are any changes to your personal details.
-You can update your personal information at any time in the My Account/Personal Details section of the website, or by telephoning the Customer Support team, or alternatively get in touch with us at [email protected].
+You can update your personal information at any time in the My Account/Personal Details section of the website or by telephoning the Customer Support team.
+Alternatively, you can get in touch with us at [email protected].

 We will process your personal data in accordance with the provisions above whilst you are a customer of Marathonbet.
-We consider you a customer of Marathonbet whilst ever you have a positive credit balance in your account and for six months after you cease to be a customer.
+We have explained how we consider you to be a customer and when you cease to be a customer in section 6 (Your status as a customer).

-We may retain some of your personal data for as long as may be reasonably necessary following you ceasing to be a customer, in order that we can comply with laws that apply to us.
-During this time we will not use your personal data, except as necessary for us to comply with laws and regulations.
+We are obliged to retain some of your personal data for a minimum of five years following you ceasing to be a customer, in order that we can comply with laws that apply to us and in accordance with our licensing requirements.
+During this time, we will not use your personal data, except as necessary for us to comply with laws and regulations.

 You benefit from a number of rights in respect of the personal data we hold about you.
 We have summarised your rights below, and more information is available from the Information Commissioner’s Office website (https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/).
 These rights apply for the period in which we process your data.